MalakaSupun/DocWise-Assistant/README.md

 3. **❓ Query Input:** Users input their questions related to the document content.
 4. **🔍 Query Analysis:** The system analyses the query and retrieves relevant information from the indexed documents.
 5. **💡 Response Generation:** Using RAG techniques, the system generates a context-aware response.
-6. **🚀 Response Delivery:** The system delivers the response to the user in real-time.
+6. **🚀 Response Delivery:** The system delivers the response to the user in real time.

 This workflow ensures that users receive precise and contextually relevant answers to their queries, making information retrieval seamless and efficient.
 </div>